 We have a committee charged with overseeing Rigel's commitment to sustainability.
 We are committed to conducting our operations in an environmentally sound manner.
-Although we do not operate any manufacturing facilities, our South San Francisco headquarters are environmentally friendly in their use of electricity, water and power.
-In response to the COVID-19 pandemic, we made travel to our South San Francisco office voluntary, and provided equipment and access tools to ensure our employees could be productive while working from home.
-Our increased use of technology has enabled our employees to minimize the need to print and distribute paper documents, reducing the environmental impact of our business, and the results of our safety measures have resulted in far fewer employees driving to the office, thus taking cars off the road and reducing greenhouse gases.
+Although we do not operate any manufacturing facilities, our South San Francisco headquarters are environmentally friendly.
+We moved our headquarters location from a space that was 81,000 square feet to 13,670 square feet, which reduced our use of water and electricity.
+As part of our move, we shifted towards becoming a paperless society.
+Our increased use of technology has enabled our employees to minimize the need to print and distribute paper documents, reducing the environmental impact of our business.
+Additionally, prior to moving we closed our laboratories, thereby eliminating the generation of hazardous waste.
 We are committed to minimizing waste and conserving energy, resources, and landfill space.
-We have enhanced our commitment to reduce landfill waste and have introduced new goals focused on addressing plastic waste from our operations.
-In light of the potential impact our business may have on the environment, we have set goals and adopted a number of internal policies and management systems designed to eliminate, reduce, or substitute hazardous materials and waste and reduce water and energy consumption.
+We have enhanced our commitment to reduce landfill waste and have introduced new goals focused on addressing plastic waste from our operations, and recycling, where possible.
+In light of the potential impact our business may have on the environment, we have set goals and adopted a number of internal policies and management systems designed to eliminate waste and reduce water and energy consumption.